Potential Health Benefits of Ehuru

 By fighting off harmful bacteria, fungi, and other pathogens that can cause skin infections, ehuru may help prevent and treat various skin conditions, promoting healthier skin overall.

-Moreover, the antioxidant properties of ehuru could further support skin health.
+Another helpful point is that the antioxidant properties of ehuru could further support skin health.

 Antioxidants help neutralize free radicals, which can cause oxidative stress and damage skin cells.